GovAlta/ui-components/.gitlab/issue_templates/Bug.md

 Please read this!

-Before opening a new issue, make sure to search for keywords in the issues filtered by the "regression" or "bug" label:
+Before opening a new issue, make sure to search for keywords in the issues filtered by the "bug" label:

 - https://gitlab.gov.ab.ca/dio/core/ui-components/-/issues